ictinnovations/ictagent/doc/developer_guide.md

 * For fisrt time pay the developer fee of $5.
 * Hit the publish button.
 The Extension will be published.

+**Note**: If you want to update the extension than updated extension version should be higher than previous one. i.e if the old version was 0.1 than new version must be greater than 0.1.